 Factory Reset iPhone without Passcode

 It's absurd to factory reset locked iPhone with no access to iTunes.
-How do I reset disabled iPhone without iTunes?
+How do I reset an unavailable iPhone without iTunes?

 Resetting iPhone has become a necessity from time to time, especially when it's glitching and malfunctioning.
 It's a simple matter of resetting the device to factory settings and erasing all data and settings.
 Now terrifying time comes: iPhone is disabled with you forgotten the passcode and you cannot access to it.
 The first and only way is to reset the device.